misakey/backend/docs/overview/contributing.md

 title: Contributing
 ---

-## Contribution model
+## Contribution Model

-Misakey tech is firstly developed by the company Misakey.
-We decided to share all of our work under open source licenses.
-And we seek for contributors to integrate the project's codebase:
+Misakey tech is mainly developed by the Misakey company.
+We decided to share all of our work under open source licenses and we welcome external contributions, typically:
-- Bug report & bug fixes
+- Bug reports & fixes
-- Feature proposal & feature development
+- Feature proposal & development
-- UIKit & SDK evolution & creation
+- UI Kit & SDK
-- CMS Plugins improvement & development
+- CMS Plugins

-If you want to contribute to the project, feel free to propose any evolution that could make it better.

-## How to ask for features / bugfixes
+## How to Ask for Features or Bug Fixes

 You can create issues on GitHub, or if you are not familiar with the tool, email us at [love@misakey.com](mailto:love@misakey.com).

-## How to ask for our expertise to integrate the system
+## How to Ask for Our Expertise to Integrate the System

 All our code is open source and free to use.
-Our business model is based on selling our expertise on our product to help companies and projects to integrate our technology.
-If you need us to go further with the tech, feel free to email us at [love@misakey.com](mailto:love@misakey.com), we will answer you shortly with possible collaboration.
+Our business model is based on helping companies and projects integrating our technology.
+If you need us to go further with the tech, feel free to email us at [love@misakey.com](mailto:love@misakey.com), we will quickly get back to you.